 The Imagify plugin comes in five different paid plans.
-Depending on your image size and needs, you can choose between monthly/yearly plans or one-time plans.
+You can choose between monthly/yearly or one-time plans depending on your image size and needs.

 The one-time plans allow you to run an optimization for bulk images.
 You only pay once and use it as you like.